 When his Critical Illness coverage started, the company had sent Jim a one-page document outlining his policy.
 It did not include information about what illnesses the policy did not cover.

 Usually, when a consumer purchases insurance, the company will send a package of information with all the policy details.
 OLHI’s review discovered the company never sent Jim the fulfilment package due to administrative error.

 As a result, OLHI believed Jim had a reasonable expectation that his prostate cancer should be covered.

 We contacted his insurer and recommended it reconsider paying Jim’s claim, given the administrative error and reasonable doubt that Jim knew his type of cancer was not covered.

-As a result, the OSO contacted Mr. J.’s insurer and recommended they reconsider their decision, given the technical problem and reasonable doubt.
-As a gesture of good faith, the insurer agreed to pay out the claim.
+As a gesture of good faith, the insurer agreed to pay the claim.

 Disclaimer: Names, places and facts have been modified in order to protect the privacy of the parties involved.
 This case study is for illustration purposes only.
 Each complaint OLHI reviews contains different facts and contract wording may vary.
 As a result, the application of the principles expressed here may lead to different results in different cases.